ICI3D/ICI3D.github.io/daidd/appinfo.md

 for the duration of the Clinic.

-The application process for the Clinic is competitive. **The deadline for receipt of applications is 1 November 2022 at 23:59 SAST.**
+The application process for the Clinic is competitive. **The deadline for receipt of applications is 1 November 2023 at 23:59 SAST.**
 Incomplete applications will not be considered.

+**Detailed application instructions are available via [the application form](https://forms.gle/WkpwG3MjrTC7YpQo7).**

 {%if page.alerttype == "success"%}

-**Detailed application instructions are available via the application form, which is linked below.**

 [Apply now »]({{page.applink}} "Application Form"){:class="btn btn-{{page.alerttype}} btn-lg btn-rounded-3x"}
 {%endif%}